 Step 2.
 Earn a Nationally Recognized Credential

-- American Medical Technologist’s (AMT) certification programs, including the Registered Medical Assistant (RMA) credential.
+- American Medical Technologist (AMT): Registered Medical Assistant (RMA)

-To be eligible to take the RMA exam, you must have completed a medical assisting program approved by the U.S. Department of Education or the Council for Higher Education.
-The program must consist of at least 720 program clock hours in medical assisting and a clinical externship of at least 160 hours within the past 4 years.
-Candidates may also qualify through experience or by completing a formal medical services training program through the U.S. Armed Forces.
+You’ll qualify to take the RMA exam by completing a medical assisting program that’s approved by the U.S. Department of Education or the Council for Higher Education.
+The program must consist of at least 720 program clock hours in medical assisting and must include a clinical externship of at least 160 hours within the past 4 years.
+You may also qualify by completing a formal medical services training program through the U.S. Armed Forces.

-The RMA examination is taken through Pearson Vue Testing Centers.
+Pearson Vue Testing Centers offers the RMA examination.
 Schedule your examination as soon as you meet the requirements so you can select your preferred test time, date, and location.

 Alabama AAMA chapters include: